Are you looking for the best attractions in Singapore? If so, you’ve come to the right place!

-Don’t leave Gardens by the Bay without:
+Things to do at Gardens by the Bay

-Cloud Forest & Flower Dome: SG$28
+Entrance: Outdoor gardens: Free | Cloud Forest & Flower Dome: SG$28 | OCBC Skyway: SG$8

 Today, however, the water spouting Merlion is more well-known for the crowds it draws.
 So, don’t be surprised if there are dozens of people and tour groups on your visit.
 Luckily, the crowds tend to move on quite quickly, especially after they’ve snapped up their selfies.

-- Taking a selfie with the Merlion.
+- Take a selfie with the Merlion.

 The Marina Bay Sands Skypark

-A stop in Chinatown would also not be complete without having your name written in calligraphy, checking out the Buddha Tooth Relic Temple and grabbing some chicken rice at Singapore’s famous Michelin Start Hawker Stand, Mr Chang.
+A stop in Chinatown would also not be complete without having your name written in calligraphy, checking out the Buddha Tooth Relic Temple, and grabbing some chicken rice at Singapore’s most famous Michelin Star Hawker Stand, Mr. Chang.

 Ann Siang Hill